Emma4619/assigments/assignment2/submissions/emmaafolabi/README.md

-## My name is emmaafolabi and please find below my submission
+## My name is emmaafolabi and please find below my submission.
+I collaborated with Oluwafunbi.

 ## Kubernetes, Docker, Containerisation and Virtualisation